fiskl-accounting/help-docs/docs/getting-started/templates-and-brands.md

 You can have multiple templates to suit different needs.

 :::info[Note]
 The email logo is only available on the default emails.
-If you override the emails they will be plain without the logo
+If you choose custom emails they will be plain text without any HTML formatting.
 :::

 ## What is a Brand?